spiral/docs/orm/recursive-relations.md

 ```

 ## Errata with self-reference
-Spiral ORM is not capable at this moment to properly save self referenced models, i.e. such constuctions will fail:
+At this moment, Spiral ORM is not capable to properly save self referenced models, i.e. such constuctions will fail:

 ```php
 $recursive = new Recursive();